TotalPayAPI/android-sdk/README.md

   </a>
 </p>

-TotalPay Android SDK was developed and designed with one purpose: to help the Android developers easily integrate the TotalPay API Payment Platform for a specific merchant.
+TotalPay Android SDK was developed and designed with one purpose: to help the Android developers easily integrate the TotalPay Payment Platform for a specific merchant.

 The main aspects of the TotalPay Android SDK: